Alabama Shakes: 2009–2011: Formation

 The group made its live debut in May 2009 under the name "The Shakes."
-Fogg, at this point a guitarist in the Tuscaloosa-based Tuco's Pistol, invited the group to open for his band at Brick Deli & Tavern in Decatur.
+Fogg, at this point a guitarist in the Athens-based Tuco's Pistol, invited the group to open for his band at Brick Deli & Tavern in Decatur.
 The band was nervous to perform for an audience, as they felt "vulnerable."
 Their set included covers of Led Zeppelin, James Brown, Otis Redding, and AC/DC.
 The show went over well, and Fogg soon joined the group.
 During this time the band members held other day jobs: Howard as a fry cook and then a postal worker, Johnson at the Browns Ferry Nuclear Power Plant, Cockrell at an animal clinic, and Fogg painting houses.
 For much of their early years, the Shakes performed shows on weekends at "sports bars and country dives."
 They also began recording their debut album at Tokic's Bomb Shelter—the home of producer Andrija Tokic—in Nashville, funding the recordings themselves.
 The band chose Tokic's over other studios because they recorded mostly live to tape, and they believed it would spur a livelier performance.
 The band would complete arrangements in their hometown and drive an hour and a half north to Nashville to record in intervals over the course of 2011.

 Their breakthrough came when Justin Gage, a Los Angeles music blogger and SiriusXM host, found a photo of Howard performing online.
 After contacting the band in July 2011, he posted an MP3 of their song "You Ain't Alone" on his music blog, Aquarium Drunkard.
 By the next morning, the group was awash in offers from record labels and management companies.
 Gage also contacted Patterson Hood, vocalist of the band Drive-By Truckers, who attended a show not long after.
 He arranged to set the band up with his managers, Christine Stauder and Kevin Morris.
 Alabama Shakes released a four-song EP, Alabama Shakes, in September 2011, which gained media attention (including NPR) and earned an invitation to play at the CMJ Music Marathon industry showcase in New York.
 The band began negotiating a record deal with ATO Records and added "Alabama" to their name after Joseph Hicks, of Halo Stereo, noticed how many groups shared the name "The Shakes".
 They began to open for the Drive-By Truckers.

-Boys & Girls and mainstream success (2012–2014)
+2012–2014: Boys & Girls and mainstream success

 The band's first full-length album, Boys & Girls, was released in April 2012.
 It debuted at number 16 on the national charts as a digital-only release, but climbed to number eight as physical releases were distributed.
 The album received near-universal acclaim.
 After a European tour, they opened for Jack White over a summer tour and performed at several major music festivals, including Sasquatch, Bonnaroo and Lollapalooza.
 The album's lead single, "Hold On" was a radio hit (peaking at number one on Billboard's Adult Alternative Songs chart) and was dubbed the best song of the year by Rolling Stone.